mumerfarooq/umr.io/data/blog/linktree-strategy.md

 This is how Linktree's know everything about their creators.
 They know which creator is popular at what sort of content on what sort of platform.
 I believe it is very important for Linktree to monetize this traffic.
 There are few ways to go on about this:

 - Build a creator rolodex for businesses to discover and hire creators.
 Linktree handles all the logistics of payments and tracking affiliates ads campaign.
-This is one in a genartional opportunity for Linktree to control the business model of this space.
+This is once in a genaration opportunity for Linktree to control the business model of this space.
 Be the Google Ads of the creator economy.
 - Show ad's on freemium websites.
 Super risky on the legal side, not sure if IG,Tiktok will allow you to do this.
 - Creator discovery, mobile app.
 Linktree native links.